 You can choose to contribute 3%, 4%, 6%, 8% or 10% of your gross (before tax) wage or salary to our KiwiSaver account.
 Your employer has to contribute as well – at least 3% of your gross salary.

-Along with KiwiSaver employer contributions, there’s an annual KiwiSaver government contribution.
+Along with KiwiSaver employer contributions, there’s an annual government contribution as well.

-Your funds are invested on your behalf by the KiwiSaver provider of your choice.
-If you don’t choose a provider Inland Revenue will assign you to one of the nine default KiwiSaver schemes.
+Your savings are invested on your behalf by the KiwiSaver provider of your choice.
+If you don’t choose a provider, Inland Revenue will assign you to one of the nine default KiwiSaver schemes.

 To be able to join KiwiSaver you don’t have to be employed, but you do have to be: